+Borrowers interested in a personal loan might want to consider all the pros and cons before taking one on during unemployment.
 If a personal loan sounds like it might be the right solution, borrowers may want to do a little bit of preparation beforehand.
 It’s never a bad idea for a borrower to figure out exactly much they want to borrow in advance.
 But remember — borrowers should only borrow the amount they need.

 Taking a look at the affordability of monthly payments may also help a borrower determine how much to borrow.
 Additionally, borrowers may wish to pull up their financial documents and take a peek at their current credit score and overall financial health before applying for a personal loan.

-With SoFi, you may qualify for a personal loan for between $5,000 and $100,000 with no origination fees or unexpected costs.
-Plus, if you take out an unsecured personal loan then lose your job, you may be eligible for forbearance on your payments and assistance finding a new job in the meantime.
+With SoFi, you may qualify for a personal loan for between $5,000 and $100,000 with no origination fees required.
+Plus, if you take out an unsecured personal loan and then lose your job, you may be eligible for forbearance on your payments and assistance finding a new job in the meantime.

 Checking Your Rates: To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
-A hard credit pull, which may impact your credit score, is required if you apply for a SoFi product after being pre-qualified.
+However, if you choose a product and continue your application, we will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull and may affect your credit.

 SoFi Loan Products